Morton Everel Post: Business

 In July 1867, he moved to Cheyenne, Dakota Territory, and built the first mercantile house in Cheyenne after traveling to Denver for wood.
 In the city he ran a store, the post office, made cattle investments, and purchased banking interests.
 By 1885, he was a millionaire.

 However, the Great Blizzard of 1888 destroyed around $15,000,000 worth of property and heavily affected Post.
 He later became a real estate agent in Ogden, Utah Territory.
 In 1890, he traveled to Europe and after returning moved to Salt Lake City where he became investing in mining until 1895.

 Politics

 From 1870 to 1876, he served as a member of the Laramie County Commission.
 From 1878 to 1880, he served as a member of the Wyoming Territorial Senate.
 From 1881 to 1885, he served as Wyoming's territorial delegate to the United States House of Representatives until he declined another term in 1884.

-His wife was a suffragette and met with Isabella Beecher Hooker, Victoria Woodhull, and Susan B. Anthony while serving as Wyoming's delegate to the National Woman Suffrage Association in 1871.
+His wife, Amalia Post, was a suffragist and met with Isabella Beecher Hooker, Victoria Woodhull, and Susan B. Anthony while serving as Wyoming's delegate to the National Woman Suffrage Association in 1871.
 She asked for Territorial Governor John Allen Campbell to veto legislation that would have repealed women's suffrage in Wyoming, and Campbell returned the legislation unsigned.